cagkangrsy/rule_based_customer_revenue_calculation/README.md

 | **SaleCheckInDayDiff :** | Check in and arrival date day difference |
 | **Season :** | Season information at arrival date |

+**Note:** Dataset cannot be published due to copyright issues, the sql script is published only.